Jaymon/caches/README.md

 # Caches

-A Python caching library that gives a similar interface to standard Python data structures like Dict and Set but is backed by redis.
+A Python caching library that gives a similar interface to standard Python data structures like Dict and Set but is backed by [Redis](https://redis.io).

-Caches was lovingly crafted for [First Opinion](http://firstopinion.co).
+Caches has been used in production for years across many different products, handling millions of requests.

 ## How to use